 - Children must be assigned to a designated cohort or group and may not be moved between premises, unless absolutely necessary (backup care due to a COVID closure, etc.) - An exception is also made for School Age children attending a regular school program and a Home Child Care Premises for before-and-after care.
-School Age children in grades four and above are required to wear a face mask while indoors during care hours, and children from Kindergarten to Grade 3 are strongly encouraged to do so as well - Providers are encouraged to stagger drop-off and pick-up times to prevent parents/guardians from gathering or grouping together. - Where possible, Providers should stagger snack times and lunch/mealtimes to limit the numbers of children at a table, unless the table and seating area allows proper physical distancing - Where different Providers and their cohort groups are using an outdoor playground or play space, the Providers must ensure that physical distancing is maintained between the cohorts and that the groups do not mix.
+School Age children in grades four and above are required to wear a face mask while indoors during care hours, and children from Kindergarten to Grade 3 are strongly encouraged to do so as well - Providers are encouraged to stagger drop-off and pick-up times to prevent parents/guardians from gathering or grouping together. - Where possible, Providers should stagger snack times and lunch/mealtimes to limit the numbers of children at a table, unless the table and seating area allows proper physical distancing - Where different Providers and their cohort groups are using an outdoor playground or play space, the Providers must ensure that physical distancing is maintained between the cohorts and that the groups do not mix. - Keeping a physical barrier between different groups is recommended to prevent groups from mixing.
+Groups should not mix indoors or outdoors, and physical distancing should be maintained between different groups

-USE OF PROTECTIVE EQUIPMENT (PPE)
+REVISEDUSE OF PROTECTIVE EQUIPMENT (PPE)